KBillel/Amygdala-Hippocampus-Sleep-Dynamics/README.md

 This repositorie gather all custom codes used during my M2 internship in GirardeauLab.
 All codes are using the FMA toolbox available at : http://fmatoolbox.sourceforge.net/

-Codes are divided in 4 main folders
+Codes are divided in 4 main folders.
+Function runs in a single session est saves their output in each session.
+FunctionAll checks in all session whether data from the first first function have been produced in order to reunite them and make statistics.

 ## Signal Analysis
 This folder contains code relative to the analysis of LFPs.